 We all love babies because they bring us so much joy.
 We eagerly await their arrival and when the birth announcement comes in the mail we can’t wait to hear… is it a boy or a girl, how much do they weigh, how long are they?
-That birth announcement becomes a keepsake that we cherish.
-I have the birth announcements from my family going back several generations.
-They hold a special place in my heart because those people are so dear to me.
+That birth announcement becomes a keepsake we cherish.

-It’s a joyous occasion the first time we see that baby.
+It’s a joyous occasion the first time we see that precious baby.
 We take a deep breath in and smell that scent only babies have, we feel their soft skin, then count their fingers and toes.
 A new life has begun.
 It’s an exciting moment!

 But there was once another birth announcement that was even more exciting.
-The birth of Jesus!

 For there is born to you this day in the city of David a Savior, who is Christ the Lord.

-The angel who made this announcement may not have told us the baby’s weight or whether or not He had a full head of hair when He was born, but we learn something much more important about the baby born in Bethlehem that day.
+The angel who made this announcement may not have told us the baby’s weight or whether or not He had a full head of hair when He was first born.
+But we learn something much more important about the baby born in Bethlehem that day.

-For the Son of Man has come to seek and to save that which was lost.
+For the Son of Man came to seek and to save the lost.